sean915213/SGYSwiftJSON/README.md

  4. Conforms to `SGYDictionaryReflection` - The object will be converted to a dictionary of strings keys and object values.
 The generic `Dictionary` and `NSDictionary` both adhere to this protocol.
  5. Conforms to `SGYCollectionReflection` - The object's contained elements will be converted and put into an array. `Array`, `NSArray`, and `Set` adhere to this protocol.
  6. None of the above - The object's property's and values will be enumerated using `Mirror` and converted to a dictionary.

-<a name="serialization-problems"></a>
-#### Common Serialization Problems
-* `Enum` - Enumerations are most appropriately handled by having the enumeration conform to `JSONLeafRepresentable` and return the `JSONLeafValue` struct initialized with their string or number *rawValue*.
-* `NSDate` - There are 2 strategies for handling `NSDate` based on the project:
- * If all dates are represented using the same format then extend `NSDate` to conform to `JSONLeafRepresentable` and construct `JSONLeafValue` using the specific string or numeric representation.
- * If dates use different formatting for different situations then instead initialize a separate `SGYJSONSerializer` instance for each format and assign an appropriate *dateConversionBlock*.

 <a name="deserialization"></a>
 ### Deserialization